Dave Doogan: Election

 At the 2019 general election, Doogan was elected to Parliament as MP for Angus with 49.1% of the vote and a majority of 3,795 votes.

-Doogan was sworn into Parliament on 18 December — swearing on the Jerusalem Bible — and made his maiden speech on 21 January 2020.
+Doogan was sworn into Parliament on 18 December 2019, taking the oath on the Jerusalem Bible, and made his maiden speech on 21 January 2020.
 His first contribution in Parliament was a Question to the Prime Minister.

+Spokesperson roles

 Doogan became the SNP Spokesperson for Agriculture and Rural Affairs on 7 January 2020, taking the SNP seat on the Environment, Food and Rural Affairs Select Committee.
 On 16 October 2020, he also became Spokesperson for Manufacturing.
 In January 2022, as part of a reshuffle, Doogan became SNP Spokesperson for Defence Procurement and took up the SNP seat on the Defence Select Committee.
 Following the 2022 SNP Westminster leadership election, the new leader, Stephen Flynn, promoted Doogan to the SNP frontbench as Spokesperson for Defence.

 In May 2023, Doogan stated that he had contacted the Independent Parliamentary Standards Authority (IPSA) in order to repay a London congestion charge penalty claimed in error.
 Doogan later described the incident as "very difficult", as reporting had suggested that the claim related to a speeding fine and that IPSA had contacted Doogan to request repayment, rather than Doogan contacting IPSA.
 Doogan confirmed that he received a full apology from IPSA following the incident.

 In September 2023, Doogan was appointed the SNP's Energy Security and Net Zero Spokesperson.
 Due to the 2023 Periodic Review of Westminster constituencies, Doogan's constituency of Angus was abolished, and replaced with Angus and Perthshire Glens.
 At the 2024 general election, Doogan was elected to Parliament as MP for Angus and Perthshire Glens with 40.4% of the vote and a majority of 4,870.
+On 16 June 2025, Doogan replaced Stephen Flynn on the Scottish Affairs Select Committee.

+SNP Westminster leader

+On 12 May 2026, following the resignation of Stephen Flynn, Doogan was elected as Leader of the Scottish National Party in the House of Commons.
+This was following Flynn's election in the 2026 Scottish Parliament election and his resignation as an MP.